-Supporting Fragmentation
+Fragmentation support

 A fragmented table has multiple physical locations, called fragments.
 The user specifies the criteria by which the database server distributes information into the available fragments.
-For examples of how a user creates fragments, refer to "Using Fragments" on page 2-10.
-For a detailed discussion about the benefits of and approaches to fragmentation, refer to the IBM Informix Database Design and Implementation Guide.

 When the table is fragmented, each call to the access method involves a single fragment rather than the whole table.
 An SQL statement such as CREATE TABLE can result in a set of purpose-function calls from am\open through am\close for each fragment.